lrandolph/lrandolph.github.io/README.md

 lrandolph.github.io
 ===================
-Learning about code by building 30 sites in the next 30 days.
+Learning about code by building.
 The point isn't perfection - it's rapid learning.